shagil77/Ordinata2/README.md

 FEATURES AND THEIR FUNCTIONS

 Firebase and Authentication: Declare the dependency for the Firebase Authentication Android library in our module ( app-level ) Gradle file ( usually app/build.gradle ).
 To use an authentication provider, we need to enable it in the Firebase console.
 Go to the Sign-in Method page in the Firebase Authentication section to enable Email/Password sign-in and any other identity providers you want for our app.
 After this we should be able to develop the Login feature of our application and also integrate Firebase authentication for the same.

+Login, Sign-up and Forgot Password Activities: These activities have been created using the Email Authentication feature of Firebase.

-Home Activity: Now we will create an activity where there will be two options note and password.
+Home Activity: Now we will create an activity where there will be able to see all our created notes.
 Create a new component called App-Bar in note activity.
 Add the necessary code in the xml and java files so that all the work is done accurately.
-We will use Listview or Recycleview to show notes as mentioned earlier.
-Using Listview or Recycleview, we can only show the title of the notes and after clicking on those titles, the rest of the functionality can be done.
+We will use Recycleview to show notes as mentioned earlier.
+Then we will upload all the notes for the current user in a document created on Cloud Firestore, and populate the RecyclerView with notes from Cloud Firestore data for a particular user.

-Password Activity: we will create one more activity through which all the passwords will be managed and besides add and delete functionality should work feasibly.
-We will use Listview or Recycleview to show passwords like notes as mentioned earlier.
-Using Listview or Recycleview you can only show the field name of the passwords and after clicking on those field names, the rest of the functionality can be done.
+Create Note Activity: Where the user will enter the title and description of his Notes/Passwords and save it.

+Each Note/Password will additionally have a functionality of Edit, View and Delete.